CookieCoder17/Java_ADT_Implementations/README.md

 #### Project 3 ADT Stack & Queue
-Reference-based implementation of a generic Stack and a generic Queue.
+Reference-based implementation of an ADT generic Stack and Queue.
+Stack through one external reference: the top
+Queue through two external references: the head & the tail